vybhav-bhadri/VPcalculator/README.md

-# VPcalculator
+# VAIcalculator
-Value averaging Plan calculator for investing in mutual funds
+Value averaging Investing calculator for investing in mutual funds.